-120. Our walking together as disciples of Jesus, with our diverse charisms and ministries, while at the same time engaging in the exchange of gifts among the Churches, is an effective sign of the love and mercy of God in Christ breathed out in the Spirit who accompanies, sustains and directs humanity's journey towards the Reign of God.
+120. Our walking together as disciples of Jesus in these different places, with our diverse charisms and ministries, while at the same time engaging in the exchange of gifts among the Churches, is an effective sign of the love and mercy of God in Christ breathed out in the Spirit who accompanies, sustains and directs humanity's journey towards the Reign of God.
 This exchange of gifts involves every aspect of Church life.
-The Church fulfils its mission by taking up and encouraging "the riches, resources and customs of peoples insofar as they are good; and in taking them up it purifies, strengthens and raises them up" (LG 13).
-It does so because it is both established in Christ as the People of God from all the peoples of the earth and is structured dynamically in a communion of local Churches, of the Churches sui iuris within the one Catholic Church, and of their groupings.
-The exhortation of the apostle Peter: "Like good stewards of the manifold grace of God, serve one another with whatever gift each of you has received" (1Pet 4:10) can undoubtedly be applied to each local Church.
+The Church fulfils its mission by taking up and encouraging "the riches, resources and customs of peoples in so far as they are good; and in taking them up it purifies, strengthens and raises them up" (LG 13).
+It does so because it is both established in Christ as the People of God from all the peoples of the earth and is structured dynamically in a communion of local Churches, of their groupings, and of the Churches sui iuris within the one Catholic Church.
+The exhortation of the apostle Peter: "Like good stewards of the manifold grace of God, serve one another with whatever gift each of you has received" (1 Pet 4:10) can undoubtedly be applied to each local Church.
 The relationship between the Latin and the Eastern Catholic Churches is a paradigmatic and inspiring example of such an exchange of gifts.
 This relationship needs to be revivified and reconsidered with particular care due to changed and pressing historical circumstances.
 The exchange of gifts and search for the common good within large transnational and intercultural geographical areas such as the Amazon, the Congo River basin, and the Mediterranean Sea is emerging as an example of newness and hope.
 This exchange includes a commitment to social issues of great global relevance.

-121. The Church, both at the local level and by virtue of its Catholic unity, aspires to be a network of relationships which prophetically, propagates and promotes a culture of encounter, social justice, inclusion of the marginalised, communion among peoples and care for the earth, our common home.
+121. The Church, both at the local level and by virtue of its Catholic unity, aspires to be a network of relationships which prophetically propagates and promotes a culture of encounter, social justice, inclusion of the marginalised, communion among peoples and care for the earth, our common home.
 The concrete realisation of this requires each Church to share its own resources in a spirit of solidarity, without paternalism or subordination, with respect for diversity and promoting healthy reciprocity.
 This includes, where necessary, a commitment to healing the wounds of memory and to walking the path of reconciliation.
 The exchange of gifts and the sharing of resources among local Churches belonging to different regions fosters the unity of the Church, creating bonds between the Christian communities involved.
-It is necessary to define the conditions that ensure that priests who help Churches experiencing shortages of clergy not only be a functional remedy but a resource for the growth of the Church that sends them and that which receives them.
-Similarly, it is important to ensure that economic aid does not degenerate into welfarism, but promotes evangelical solidarity and is managed in a transparent and reliable way.
+There is a need to focus on the conditions necessary to ensured that Priests who come to the aid of Churches needing clergy are not providing merely a functional solution but represent a resource for the growth both of the Church that sends them and the Church that receives them.
+Similarly, it is necessary to ensure that economic aid does not degenerate into the mere provision of welfare, but also promotes authentic evangelical solidarity and is managed transparently and reliably.